-Wiping the hard drive or any other storage media refers to destroying the data beyond the scope of recovery to prevent data theft.
-Disposing of or selling the hard drive without securely erasing the data is similar to giving away your confidential and private data to a stranger or possibly to a data thief.
+Wiping the hard drive data or any other storage device refers to permanently deleting the data beyond the scope of recovery.
+Disposing of or selling the hard drive without permanently erasing the data is similar to giving away your confidential and private data to a stranger or possibly to a data thief.
 Your data is an asset which if stolen can be misused for vested interest.
 Therefore wiping the hard drive before selling or disposing of is a must.

 Even if you delete or format the entire hard drive, the data still exists on it, and anyone who gets physical access to your hard drive can easily recover your data by using a data recovery software.

 Thus, disposing of the hard drive without wiping exposes you greatly to the risk of data theft.
 If you become a victim of data theft due to this exposure, you or your business would be hugely impacted.